ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 or they can be made without any presumption of specific legal consequences.
 Potential legal obligations include rights reservations made by rightholders in jurisdictions with conditional exceptions on copyright protections.
-Expressing preferences is not intended to affect other rights over content, such as copyright or privacy protections, except as specifically mandated by applicable laws.
+Expressing preferences is without prejudice to applicable laws, including the applicability of exceptions and limitations to copyright.

 # Conventions and Definitions